 Armed Forces

-If you’re interested in serving in the armed forces and use your physician assistant skillset there, you could get student loan repayment assistance by being on active duty.
+If you’re interested in serving in the armed forces and use your physician assistant skillset there, you could benefit from this student loan repayment assistance program by being on active duty.

 The Army can offer student loan repayment assistance of up to $65,000 and the National Guard covers up to $50,000.